tubs-alg/AlgLab-Summer-24/sheets/01_cpsat/exercises/02_organ_donor_problem/README.md

    change their mind.
 As there are usually only a few ORs, there is a limit on how many surgeries can be performed at the same time.
 To incorporate this into your model, you need to restrict the size of each exchange cycle.
-   Implement a new solver in `solver_small_cycles.py` and verify it using `python3 verify_small_cycles.py`.
+   Implement a new solver in `solver_small_cycles.py` that allows cycles of size *at most* 3 (i.e., 3 transplantations) and verify it using
+   `python3 verify_small_cycles.py`.

 ## References